 You should begin brushing your child’s teeth as soon as their first baby tooth appears.
 It is also very important to schedule routine dental exams.

-Managing cerebral palsy dental treatment often requires a personalized approach.
+Managing dental care for cerebral palsy often requires a personalized approach.
 Challenges of living with CP, like difficulty controlling mouth muscles, cerebral palsy teeth grinding, and swallowing issues, can make dental care more complex.

 Working with an experienced dentist is key.
-A care plan may include fluoride treatments, cerebral palsy teeth development strategies, and ways to prevent dental injuries.
+A care plan may include fluoride treatments, strategies for tooth development in children with cerebral palsy, and methods to prevent dental injuries.

 Get tips on cerebral palsy and teeth care below.